1

 What does a specification writer do?

-A specification writer creates detailed technical documents that outline the requirements, standards, and criteria for products, materials, or systems.
-They collaborate with engineers, designers, and project managers to ensure specifications are accurate, clear, and comprehensive, often using tools like CAD or document management software.
-Their work helps ensure projects meet quality and compliance standards.
+A specification writer creates detailed technical documents that outline the requirements, standards, and criteria for products, materials, or systems used in construction, manufacturing, or engineering projects.
+They collaborate with engineers, designers, and clients to ensure specifications are accurate, clear, and complete, often using tools like CAD or document management software.
+Strong attention to detail and knowledge of industry standards are essential for this role.

 Full-time